rlwhall/CLASSIC_DRI_Tutorial/README.md

 #### *ARC_for_EESC*

-The `docs/tutorial_files/ARC_for_EESC` folder contains the workshop materials the attendees will need to complete the interactive tutorials.
+The `docs/tutorial_files/ARC_for_EESC` folder contains the workshop materials attendees need to complete the interactive tutorials.

 *Folder Structure*

 The workshop materials assume the following folder structure within `ARC_for_EESC`.
 If folders are structured or named differently than what is specified below, the code may not exucute properly.

-Changes to the structure below, or the file names of the CLASSIC forcing data, may require updates to the `classic_submit_dra.sh`, `custom_job_options.txt`, and `EDA_template.ipynb` files.
+Changes to the structure below or the file names of the CLASSIC forcing data, may require updates to the `classic_submit_dra.sh`, `custom_job_options.txt`, and `EDA_template.ipynb` files.

 ```
 |-- ARC_for_EESC # Parent folder with all tutorial files
   |-- CLASSIC # Holds the contents of the CLASSIC repository
   |-- Forcing_T63 # Folder with CLASSIC forcing data
-    |-- CRUJRA_T63 # Folder with CRUJRA meterologicl forcing data
+    |-- CRUJRA_T63 # Folder with CRUJRA meterological forcing data
   |-- observationalDataFLUXNET # Folder with observed datasets from FLUXNET tower
 ```